Route Grade Votings

 Total votes cast 12

-22m.
-A popular test-piece, usually the best chalked-up of the cracks.
-Difficulties escalate as the cave approaches with a hard final move (always easier after a quick sit on the gear).
-The sandy roof above the cave gives a gripping struggle passing a fat old peg (6a).
-The bottom section is often done on its own, hard but safe, choose a grade then abseil off.
+A popular testpiece.
+Difficulties escalate to a hard final move - easier after a quick rest on the rope!
+The sandy roof above the cave gives a gripping struggle passing an ancient bong peg.
+The bottom section is often done on its own being hard but safe, though the belay spikes in the cave have now gone.

 Note: the peg on the first pich no longer has any cord to clip - making it impossible to clip unless you thread a wire through it - the first half is worth E4 in its own right in its current state.